Azure/aztk/docs/10-clusters.md

 # Clusters
 In the Azure Distributed Data Engineering Toolkit, a cluster is primarily designed to run Spark jobs.
 This document describes how to create a cluster to use for Spark jobs.
-Alternitavely for getting started and debugging you can also use the cluster in _interactive mode_ which will allow you to log into the master node and interact with the cluster from there.
+Alternatively for getting started and debugging you can also use the cluster in _interactive mode_ which will allow you to log into the master node and interact with the cluster from there.

 ## Creating a Cluster
 Creating a Spark cluster only takes a few simple steps after which you will be able to SSH into the master node of the cluster and interact with Spark.
 You will be able to view the Spark Web UI, Spark Jobs UI, submit Spark jobs (with *spark-submit*), and even interact with Spark in a Jupyter notebook.